 Electric-powered water heating

-An electric water heater heats water with electricity from high voltage rods fixed in its tank.
+An electric water system heats water with electricity from high voltage rods fixed in its tank.
 Electric water heaters come in different sizes and types.
 There are whole-house systems, point-of-use heaters, tankless heaters, and storage water heaters.

 An electric heater’s size usually determines the amount of energy it consumes.
 As a rule, large water heaters consume more energy.
 Although they may be slower, electric water heaters are more efficient than gas water heaters.